Spafbi/cgg-obs/README.md

-# CGG OBS Studio Installer
+# Chaotic Good Gaming OBS Studio Installer

 A Python 3.13 application with a Qt6 GUI for downloading and installing OBS Studio and a curated set of plugins on Windows.